alto-wg/draft-alto-bgp-ls/introduction.md

 # Introduction

-The major component of the Application-Layer Traffic Optimization (ALTO) deployment is the network information collection. {{RFC7971}} discussed multiple options to collect the network information from the inter-domain networks.
+The major component of the Application-Layer Traffic Optimization (ALTO)
+{{RFC7285}} deployment is the network information collection. {{RFC7971}}
+discussed multiple options to collect the network information from the inter-domain networks.

+To collection the related network information for ALTO, the following high-level questions should be considered:

+- Can the ALTO service realistically discover that information?
+- Is the distribution of that information allowed by the operators of that service?
+- Is it information that a client cannot find easily some other way?

-The Border Gateway Protocol - Link State (BGP-LS) extension is one of the popular options and has been deployed in many Autonomous Systems (ASes) in recent years [TODO: Need some reference].
+The Border Gateway Protocol - Link State (BGP-LS) extension {{RFC7752}} is one of the popular options and has been deployed in many Autonomous Systems (ASes) in recent years [TODO: Need some reference].

 BGP-LS enables ALTO server to provide underlay inter-domain topology information using the link-state information in IGP domains.